Curaçao women's national football team

-The Curaçao women's national football team is overseen by the Curaçao Football Federation.
+The Curaçao women's national football team (selekshon feminino di futbòl Kòrsou, Curaçaos vrouwenvoetbalelftal) is overseen by the Curaçao Football Federation.
 Formally representing Netherlands Antilles, the team changed jurisdiction in 2010 when Curaçao gained autonomy from the Netherlands.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.